Home

 8. "The geological diversity of the Upper Paleozoic deposits in Romania and the relation with climate global change", ANCS grant no. 3050, 31-063/14.09.2007, PNII-Partnership framework, 2007-2010.

-XVII.
+XXIII.
 Research projects as a member of the research team:

 1. “Paleobathymetry analysis of Miocene and Pliocene deposits of the Getic Depression”, 1996, funded by the Geological Survey of Romania, Bucharest, with O. Dragastan (PI).